Hiring a Concrete Contractor: What to Know

 Safety classification also affects hiring decisions.
 OSHA 29 CFR Part 1926 Subpart Q governs concrete and masonry construction on jobsites, covering formwork loading, shoring, and post-tensioning operations.
 Contractors working on projects subject to federal or federally funded contract requirements must demonstrate OSHA compliance as a qualification threshold.

-For guidance on how this directory is structured and how to navigate contractor listings by specialty, the resource overview page provides a full explanation of listing categories and search parameters.
+For guidance on how this provider network is structured and how to navigate contractor providers by specialty, the resource overview page provides a full explanation of provider categories and search parameters.

 References